 Whether you deal with changeovers yourself, are part of a fully-managed service or hire help, effective cleaning products will be your holiday home’s best friend and weave a sparkly path to happy guests and great reviews.

 Whilst storms make for spectacular viewing both inland and on the coast, holiday cottage owners may be wondering how best to protect their property from storm damage.
 So you don’t get caught out, make sure you follow our top storm survival tips.

 There are easy steps you can follow to minimise the risk of fire in your holiday home to protect you and your guests.

 New laws in February 2014 followed a number of fatalities in the UK, and set out the safe installation of window blinds and the revision of standards.

-Lets talk about your holiday.
-If you'd prefer we got in touch please pop in your details below.
+Let's talk about your property.
+If you'd prefer we got in touch with you, please pop in your details below.
 Want to chat now?
-Please feel free to contact us on 01326 555555 or email@example.com.
+Please feel free to contact us on 01326 555 500 or firstname.lastname@example.org.